Health Information and Tools > Patient Care Handouts > Learning About Stress in Children

 • Build trust.
 Let your child know that mistakes are learning experiences.

 • Be supportive.
 Listen to your child's concerns.
-Allow your child to try to solve his or her own problems, if you can.
-But offer to help and be available to your child when he or she needs you.
+Allow your child to try to solve their own problems, if you can.
+But offer to help and be available to your child when they need you.

 • Show love, warmth, and care.
 Hug your child often.